EPCCed/eidf-docs/docs/services/s3/getting-started.md

     For the endpoint, `aws.s3` uses environment variable `AWS_S3_ENDPOINT`, not `AWS_ENDPOINT_URL`.

 ### Interact with the EIDF S3 Service using R

-TODO: Use comparable examples to those used for Python.

-TODO: Check, edit, run.

 ```r
 library(aws.s3)